Degrees of Freedom and Information Criteria for the Synthetic Control Method: Forecasting Counterfactual Car Sales Under Rationing in Tianjin

 \subsubsection{Joint analysis for multiple models}

-We wish to investigate the heterogeneity in the treatment effect across different models.
+We wish to investigate the heterogeneity in treatment effects across different car models.
 Did luxury cars indeed fare well under the new quota?
 What about low-end cars?
-To accommodate such considerations, we consider simultaneously the treatment effect estimates of multiple care models.
+To accommodate such considerations, we consider simultaneously the treatment effect estimates of multiple car models.

-We consider the 26 models that sold more than 10,000 units over the period covered by the data and carry out the synthetic control regression for all models so to produce model specific counterfactual and treatment effect paths.
+We restrict the analysis to the 78 models that sold at least 2,000 units over the sample window.
+We automate the procedure carried out for the Toyota Highlander.
+For each model, we estimate the penalized synthetic control model using the tuning parameter selected by the estimated SURE information criterion and recover the full counterfactual path of the model.

-We carry out the White test for homoskedasticity, as described in the previous subsection, for each model.
-Out of the 26 models, 14 fail to reject the null of homoskedasticity with probability of type 1 error 0.05, and 21 fail to reject with probability of type 1 error 0.01.
-We cannot discard the presence of heteroskedasticity but, in light of the simulation evidence, it appears to be modest enough for our theory to be pertinent.
+We first assess the plausibility of the homoskedasticity assumption underlying our suggested risk approximation (\ref{eq:information-criteria-estimate}).
+Applying the White test described above, we fail to reject homoskedasticity at the 5\% level for 47 of the 78 models when the outcome is market share (65 at the 1\% level) and for 41 models when the outcome is the number of units sold (59 at the 1\% level).
+Although heteroskedasticity cannot be ruled out entirely, it seems too modest to overturn the qualitative conclusions.

 With all individual treatment effects in hand, we can produce their histogram and assess visually the distribution of treatment effects.
-The bulk of the distribution centers at a small positive increase in relative sales, with a longer, thinner left tail of large decreases in relative sails.
+Figure~\ref{fig:distribution_effects} plots the empirical distribution of one-year treatment effects across models.
+The left panel shows effects on sales levels; almost all mass lies below zero.
+This is expected since the rationing decreased total sales.
+The right panel plots effects on market shares.
+Here the distribution is skewed; most models experience a slight loss in relative share, but the right tail is longer and thinner, capturing the fact that a group of models gained a larger market share.